NoodleSeed-com/seedspec/docs/core-concepts/architecture.md

 └─────────────────────────────────────────────────────┘
 ```

-SeedML enforces these architectural boundaries:
+The Seed Specification Language enforces these architectural boundaries:

 ```ascii
 ┌─────────────────────────────────────────────────────┐